emmettmcdow/predictor/README.md

 ### MVP
 This should be pretty easy to do.
 Basically, for each Tweet, we feed it into an LLM.
-We specify the input and output with a instructions like:
+We specify the input and output with an instruction like:

 >I will give you a short block of text.
 You should tell me whether or not this piece of text is a prediction or not.